 • Processing an acceptable number of calls each day while producing high-quality reports.

-• Completing all your reports before the end of the day.
+• Completing all reports handled, daily.
 This is done no matter how long it takes.

 • Documenting all relevant information and completing all required forms in a short amount of time.